robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-support-all-pupils-to-succeed/summer-week-6-ect-theory.md

 <span style="font-weight: 400;">
   Including parents/carers, and the pupil themselves, in the process is key to being able to contact the right people.
-By having all the information from all the individuals involved in the pupil's life, you will be able to get a fully rounded picture of any support that needs to be in place, which will ultimately mean the pupil is able to progress in their education.
+By having all the information from all the individuals involved in the pupil’s life, you will be able to get a fully rounded picture of any support that needs to be in place, which will ultimately mean the pupil is able to progress in their education.
 </span>